1010101012101/log.txt/scribbles.md

 > Provide template filters, static files, templates, and other utilities through blueprints.
 A blueprint does not have to implement applications or view functions.

-Using Blueprints just gives a straightforward way to think of structuring your application in terms of modules, although you are not limited to blueprints' modules alones; your app can of course contain other modules as you wish.
+Blueprints give a straightforward way to think of how to structure your application using modules, although you are not limited to blueprint modules alone; your app may  contain other modules as you wish.

-I started looking for common patterns among blueprints, and I discovered that, a Blueprint can have among other things it's own set of view functions, with an optional URL prefix (configured using the `url_refix` parameter in the instantiation of a new Blueprint object).
+I started looking for common patterns among blueprints, and I discovered that, a blueprint can have among other things it's own set of view functions, with an optional URL prefix (configured using the `url_prefix` parameter in the instantiation of a new Blueprint object).

-The simplest way to illustrate this in my opinion, is with the exanple of a web application that has different levels of users: regular users, moderators and administrators.
+An easy way to illustrate this is with the exanple of a web application that has different levels of users: regular users, moderators and administrators.

+Let's say you wish to implement the login processes for these levels differently, and present them with different pages (UI-wise), and at different URLs.

+You

 ================#####=================